Clarity-html/SnakeGame/README.md

 ![Gameplay](snake_gameplay.gif)

-This is a custom variant of the classic Snake game, developed as part of Dr. Angela Yu’s course, “_100 Days of Code: The Complete Python Pro Bootcamp_”.
+This is a custom variant of the classic Snake game, developed as part of [Dr. Angela Yu’s "100 Days of Code: The Complete Python Pro Bootcamp"](https://www.udemy.com/course/100-days-of-code/).

 The core gameplay remains true to the original, including snake movement, food generation, and the scoring system, with several enhancements and modifications: